dien-n-nguyen/SeuratToGO/README.md

 `inst/extdata/` that contains example DAVID output files for users to use when following the vignette.

 An overview of the package is illustrated below.
-See the vignettes for more details. ![](./inst/extdata/overview_diagram.png)
+The steps highlighted yellow are not supported by this package, since DAVID’s API does not support the type of gene IDs we are working with.
+See the vignette for more details. ![](./inst/extdata/overview_diagram.png)

 ## Contributions